milangupta4/milangupta4.github.io/_posts/2025-02-07-ai-agents-landscape.md

 Another principle to prompt engineering is that specifying formats for your LLMs gives you more control over the output.

-## Orchestration frameworks

-Langchain is the most popular orchestration framework.

 ## LLMs